 Provide much needed gender-specific programming for eligible elementary age girls.

-240 college mentors from six college chapters are empowering 800+ girls at 65 program sites.
+200 college mentors from six college chapters supporting over 700 girls at more than 40 mentoring sites.

 Jessica Lee, Investor Relations Officer, Root Capital

-Sheila Moore, CDR, ERG & Engagement Specialist, Diversity & Inclusion, Liberty Mutual Insurance
+Sheila Moore, Associate Program Manager, Diversity & Inclusion, Liberty Mutual Insurance

 Kait Rogers, Chief Financial & Admin Officer, Citizen Schools

-Elaine Stokes, Vice President, Portfolio Manager, Loomis, Sayles & Company, L. P.
+Elaine Stokes, (Chair) Vice President, Portfolio Manager, Loomis, Sayles & Company, L. P.

-Kathryn Ward, PMP, Senior Project Manager, Natixis Global Asset Management
+Kathryn Ward Fishman, (Vice Chair) PMP, Senior Project Manager, Natixis Global Asset Management

 The Strong Women, Strong Girls team ensures that girls and women in Boston develop skills, relationships, and role models to ensure future success.